One Of The Youngest 9/11 Responders Says Attacks Showed ‘Best And Worst In Humanity’

 I didn’t feel scared while working, perhaps due to the naivety of being young.
 However, at the time, my sole focus was on helping in any way I could.

-Kyle, who is now 31, described the atmosphere after the attacks as being full of ‘confusion and despair’.
+Kyle, who is now in his early 30s, described the atmosphere after the attacks as being full of ‘confusion and despair’.
 He interacted with those working on the frontlines, and said he could ‘sense the sadness’ and the ‘overwhelming loss’ felt by everyone involved in the relief efforts.

 Discussing the bravery of the responders, Kyle said: